LLISWERRY RUNNERS - CLUB SAFETY CODE (Revised Sep 2018)

 Taking a mobile phone ensures you can obtain help if stranded.

 You can never be too visible!
 During the day, always wear bright or light-coloured clothing - hi viz is good.
-Carrying a light or wearing a head torch is an ideal way of being seen in gloomy conditions.
+Wearing a head torch or carrying a light is an ideal way of being seen in gloomy conditions.

 Look & listen.
 Your ears are part of your personal safety equipment!
 If you listen to music while you run you are placing yourself at a higher risk of an accident.
 The wearing of headphones is banned for all club sessions.